What is Globalization? Meaning and its Importance

-Globalization a process where people, companies, and governments from different nations interact and integrate through international trade and investments has effects on the environment, culture, political systems, economic development and on the human physical well-being in societies around the world.
-Through the Internet, media, planes, international business and embassies we are now more connected to each other than ever before.
+Globalization a process where people, companies, and governments from different nations interact and integrate through international trade and investments has effects on the environment, culture, political systems, economic development, and human physical well-being in societies around the world.
+Through the Internet, media, planes, international business, and embassies we are now more connected to each other than ever before.

 Globalization is not only about trade there is also the cultural aspect to it.
 Through it, different cultures meet and people get to know and understand the various ways of life and accept them.
 Now that you know what globalization is let’s get into its impact